The Net (building): New proposal

 In October 2017, Urban Visions announced that it would scale back its plans and build a 28-story tower on the eastern half of the block with 600,000 sqft of office space.
 The project was renamed The Net and given a new design by NBBJ, featuring a steel exoskeleton that wrapped around the building.
 Another design revision in early 2018 increased the height of the building to 36 stories and added a marketspace at street level with 15,000 sqft of public space.
 A prominent glass staircase would connect all floors of the building.
 The top three stories of the building would have an outdoor terrace that sloped downwards from the 36th floor.

 Urban Visions announced a joint venture with Japanese developer Mitsui Fudosan America in September 2020 to finance the project at a cost of $127.7 million.
-Demolition of two buildings on the block's east side began in March 2021, while the project is planned to begin construction after an anchor tenant is signed.
-The building is planned to open no sooner than early 2024.
+Demolition of two buildings on the block's east side began in March 2021, while the project was planned to begin construction after an anchor tenant is signed.
+The building was originally planned to open no sooner than early 2027.
 On July 17, 2021, one of the partially-demolished buildings on the site collapsed onto 3rd Avenue, forcing a shutdown of the street for two days.
+As of 2024, the site remains an empty lot.